timschneeb/RootlessJamesDSP/BUILD_ROOT.md

 2. Uninstall the original JamesDSP app

-3. Select the latest commit and download the prebuilt root APK artifact: https://github.com/ThePBone/RootlessJamesDSP/actions/workflows/build.yml
+3. Select the latest successful workflow run and download the prebuilt root APK artifact: https://github.com/ThePBone/RootlessJamesDSP/actions/workflows/build.yml

 4. Install the APK, and it _should_ work